TanishaKr07/HolidayRecipesClassifier/README.md

+# Dessert or Not?
+A Recipe for Classification

+by Minyoung Kim and Tanisha Kumar

+---

 ## Overview

 This data science project, conducted at UCSD, focuses on Holiday recipes and explores the relationship between the feature 'calories' and whether the recipe is a dessert or non-dessert.
 As we could say, this project was not a piece of cake! 🍰